Home

 What is Forest Therapy?

-Forest Therapy also known as “Forest Bathing” is an evidenced based holistic practice which supports the health and wellbeing of people and the natural world.
+Forest Therapy also known as “Forest Bathing” was inspired by the Japanese practice of Shinrin Yoku, a holistic practice which connects participants with the forest and natural world to enhance their health and well being.
 Forest Therapy makes use of a guide to facilitate sensory immersion in nature through a defined sequence of invitations.